Samuel29590/MolTimeTravel/README.md

 #### Creations and deletions recording

-When a component is created or deleted, the component create a *MAComponentCreationMemento* instance or a *MAComponentDeletionMemento* instance, and notify the component *TimeTravel* to store it.
+When a component is created or deleted, the component create a *MAComponentCreationMemento* instance or a *MAComponentDeletionMemento* instance, and notifies the component *TimeTravel* to store it.
 Then the component *TimeTravel* will look on its variable *history* to know if the actual step is an empty step, if not it will create a new step.
 After that it will store the *MAComponentCreationMemento* instance or the *MAComponentDeletionMemento* instance on the variable *creations* or in the variable *deletions* of the *MAComponentsStep*.
 In addition, a backup of all application components is performed.
 From there, the creation or deletion has been saved.

 #### Activations and passivations recording

-When a component is activated or passivated, the component create a *MAComponentActiveMemento* instance or a *MAComponentPassiveMemento* instance, and notify the component *TimeTravel* to store it.
+When a component is activated or passivated, the component create a *MAComponentActiveMemento* instance or a *MAComponentPassiveMemento* instance, and notifies the component *TimeTravel* to store it.
 Then the component *TimeTravel* will look on its variable *history* to know if the actual step is an empty step, if not it will create a new step.
 After that it will store the *MAComponentActiveMemento* instance or the *MAComponentPassiveMemento* instance on the variable *activations* or in the variable *passivations* of the *MAComponentsStep*.
 In addition, a backup of all application components is performed.
-From there, the activation or the passivation has been saved.
+From there, the activation or the passivation has been saved. <br>
 **❗** Activations and passivations performed when creating or deleting a component are not recorded by the TimeTravel.
 This is not necessary because a created component will always be directly activated and a deleted component will always be passivated before being deleted.

 #### Events recording

+When an event is consumed by a component, this component notifies the *TimeTravel* component that this event has occurred, in order to save it.
+To notify, the component uses ***saveEvent: aMethodName performBy: aComponent withParameters: someParameters needToReplay: aBoolean*** which is a service of the TimeTravel component.
+With this method, the *TimeTravel* component saves the state of the component before the event, then creates an instance of *MAComponentEventMemento* which can store event data like method name and parameters.
+This instance will be stored at the same step as the state before the event.
+Finally, the *TimeTravel* component saves the state of the component after the event on another step.
+From there the event is saved.

 #### Services recording

+When an service is provided by a component, this component notifies the *TimeTravel* component that this service has occurred, in order to save it.
+To notify, the component uses ***saveService: aMethodName performBy: aComponent withParameters: someParameters needToReplay: aBoolean*** which is a service of the TimeTravel component.
+With this method, the *TimeTravel* component saves the state of the component before the service, then creates an instance of *MAComponentServiceMemento* which can store service data like method name and parameters.
+This instance will be stored at the same step as the state before the event.
+From there the service is saved.

 <br>